haribo09876/MachineLearning/README.md

 # MachineLearningWorkspace

-This is MachineLearningWorkspace (Do it Book and Nado Coding lecture) by KYW
+This is MachineLearningWorkspace (Introduction to Machine Learning with Python, Do it Book and Nado Coding lecture) by KYW